oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 The ACSC provides guidance around securing systems against malicious OLE packages and recommend they are implemented in all Windows environments.
 The guidance is to block all OLE packages from executing in Word, PowerPoint, and Excel.

-Office OLE Hardening Design Decisions for all agencies and implementation types.
+Office OLE Hardening Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---